travlr-archived/CodeDepot/README.rst

 Overview
 `````````

-Current freelance and other work sourcing like exchanges are usually run by a
+Current freelance and other work-sourcing like exchanges, are usually run by a
 centralized corporate entity that enjoy a significant percentage of the
-cost of the transaction together with collecting monthly fees.
+cost of the transaction; together with collecting monthly fees.
 In a decentralized;
 self-governed; peer-to-peer (P2P) marketplace there isn't any centralized entity,
 just a community of colleagues and clients.
 Freelancers enjoy the near entirety
 of the proceeds of their transactions without some third party dipping their